viktorvsk/saltivka/docs/AUTHORIZATION.md

 # Relevant configuration

-Next configurations are relevant in scope of authentication and authorization (see [here](/docs/CONFIGURATION.md) for details)
+Next configurations are relevant in scope of authentication and authorization (see [here](/docs/CONFIGURATION.md) for details):

 * `AUTHORIZATION_TIMEOUT`
 * `FORCED_MIN_AUTH_LEVEL`
 * `REQUIRED_AUTH_LEVEL_FOR_REQ`